CreeperLin/modnas/README.md

 Supported mixed operator types are (in mixed_op.type):

-- BinGate: mixed operator controlled by binary gates, as in ProxylessNAS
+- BinaryGateMixedOp: mixed operator controlled by binary gates, as in ProxylessNAS
-- BinGateUniform: variant of the BinGate where candidates are sampled from uniform distribution in forward pass
+- BinaryGateUniformMixedOp: variant of the BinGate where candidates are sampled from uniform distribution in forward pass
-- WeightedSum: returns the sum of the candidate operator outputs weighted by the softmax of some architecture parameter, as in DARTS
+- SoftmaxSumMixedOp: returns the sum of the candidate operator outputs weighted by the softmax of some architecture parameter, as in DARTS
-- GumbelSum: returns the sum of outputs weighted by the gumbel softmax of some parameter, as in SNAS
+- GumbelSumMixedOp: returns the sum of outputs weighted by the gumbel softmax of some parameter, as in SNAS
-- Index: returns the output of the candidate selected by the architecture parameter (discrete), as in SPOS, CARS and so on
+- IndexMixedOp: returns the output of the candidate selected by the architecture parameter (discrete), as in SPOS, CARS and so on

 Supported candidate operator types are (in mixed_op.candidates):